EOTech

 View through an EOTECH 512 holographic weapon sight.

 EOTECH is an American company that designs, manufactures, and markets electro-optic and night vision products and systems.
 The company is headquartered in Plymouth, Michigan.

 They produce holographic weapon sights for small arms that have been adopted by various military and law enforcement agencies as close quarters battle firearm sights.

 They also have roots in the Environmental Research Institute of Michigan (ERIM), a not-for-profit R&D institute.
-Of the many inventions by ERIM researchers, some were in the fields of synthetic aperture radar, laser holography, and aircraft head-up displays.
+ERIM researchers have made advancements in the fields of synthetic aperture radar, laser holography, and aircraft head-up displays.

 Products and services

 EOTECH manufactures holographic weapon sights, magnified optics, and night vision sensors.
-EOTECH was the first company to create holographic sights, having solved the problem of wavelength instability exhibited by laser diodes.
+EOTECH was the first company to create holographic sights, having addressed wavelength instability exhibited by laser diodes.
 They introduced their first-generation holographic weapon sight at the 1996 SHOT Show, which won the Optic of the Year Award from the Shooting Industry Academy of Excellence.
 Their second-generation holographic weapon sight was released in 2000 and won the same award in 2001.
 They developed achromatic holographic optics that compensate for any change in the emission wavelength of the laser diode with temperature.
 The sights are designed to be mounted on small arms via a MIL-STD-1913 Picatinny or Weaver rail, and powered by either AA, N or CR123 size batteries for up to 1,100 hours of runtime.
 Sights display either a 65 MoA ring with a 1 MoA dot in the center, a single 1 MoA dot, a vertical series of dots for bullet drop compensation in certain calibers, or, in the case of their less-lethal sights, a flared vase-like sight to assist in the aiming of bean-bag or rubber ball rounds commonly used in riot control.
 Bushnell marketed the non-military versions under the brand name "Holosight".
 The EOTECH 553 is in U.S. military service under SU-231/PEQ and M553 in the commercial market.
 More recently, the U.S. Military has also purchased and issued the newer EOTECH EXPS3 model, the SU-231A/PEQ.
 The U.S. military has also accepted a specialty sight for the grenade launcher with the SU-253/PEQ.
 Their first holographic sight was introduced in January 1996.

-An archery sight was discontinued in November 2004, in line with the company's desire to concentrate on military and law-enforcement products.